Plotprojects/plot-android-eddystone-example/README.md

 # Plot External Region Trigger example with Eddystone Beacons
 This project exemplifies how to use the Plot External Region Trigger feature using Eddystone beacons.
+In this example, we did all the required steps from the plugin integration guide.
+If you want to know more about the Plot Projects plugin, go to [the Plot Projects website](https://www.plotprojects.com).

+This guide assumes you have access to [our dashboard](https://admin.plotprojects.com/) and you have a public token.
+Otherwise, [contact sales](https://content.plotprojects.com/schedule-demo/) for a demo and more information.
+More information about integrating the Plot Plugin into your Android app is in the [integration section of our documentation](https://www.plotprojects.com/documentation/#android_integrate).

 ## How to use
 1. Set your Eddystone Beacon(s) in the Plot Projects Dashboard.